carlo8pastor/FlutterMiniChallenge2/README.md

 Click "Add" to add the task to your pending tasks list.

 Click on "Pending Tasks" to view your pending tasks.
 You can mark a task as completed by checking the checkbox.
+This will make it appear in the "Completed" page.

 Click on "Completed" to view your completed tasks.
 You can mark a task as incomplete by clicking the close icon.
-This will cause it to go back to "Pending Tasks".
+This will cause it to go back to "Pending Tasks" page.

-### Dependencies
+### Dependencies (included in pubspec.yaml)

-flutter
+ - flutter
-provider
+ - provider
-intl
+ - intl

 ### Contributors